jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 volumes of monitoring data to support and drive recovery actions.

 ## Approach
-The mission of the **Intelligent Cloud Operations** SRE team (based in [Munich](https://www.muenchen.de/int/en.html), Germany) is to develop new systems and tools to analyze observability data from [Huawei Cloud](https://www.huaweicloud.com/en-us/about/about_us.html) to detect impact to customers, identify the root cause within seconds, and fix the problem using the 1/5/10 rule (detection: 1 min, RCA: 5 min, recovery: 10 min).
+The mission of the **AIOps SRE team** (based in [Munich](https://www.muenchen.de/int/en.html), Germany) is to develop new systems and tools to analyze observability data from [Huawei Cloud](https://www.huaweicloud.com/en-us/about/about_us.html) to detect problems which impact customers, identify the root cause within seconds, and fix failures using the 1/5/10 rule (detection: 1 min, RCA: 5 min, recovery: 10 min).

+In 2017 we adopted AI in the form of [Data Science](https://en.wikipedia.org/wiki/Data_science) and [Machine Learning](https://en.wikipedia.org/wiki/Machine_learning) approaches for anomaly detection, root-cause analysis, fault prediction, and automated recovery into our suite.
+These techniques, including **statistical learning**, **time-series analysis**, **deep learning**, **big data**, **streaming**, and **data visualization**, enabled us to develop new production-ready services for troubleshooting Huawei Cloud and detect issues which were previously undetectable.

 The following figure from [Gartner](https://www.gartner.com/en) provides a high level architecture of the system we are building highliting the main areas of concern: